-There’s never a bad time to go to Macau.
+There’s never a bad time to go to Macau or a shortage of things to do in Macau.
 But on one weekend each November, the city buzzes with an extra something.
 Call it sport, call it adventure; call it madness if you will.
 But you can say the Macau Grand Prix is an unforgettable experience.

 On this particular weekend, all the attractions and entertainment that make Macau a year-round winner remain firmly open.
 And the town is probably even more bustling than usual.
 There’s just one slightly odd thing in the mix: racing cars.

 And let me be clear, these manic machines aren’t standing around some exhibition centre looking pretty.

 Nope, these Formula 3 vehicles (they’re potent enough: think miniature Formula 1) are fired up and racing.
 Where?
 On the streets of the little enclave.

 Now, if your first thought is that the winding roads of a colonial seaside city seem entirely unsuitable for motorsport, you’re not wrong.
 But that’s the thing about the Macau Grand Prix.
 It is, in two words, completely crazy.

 The Macau Grand Prix track

 In a world of dull, safe, purpose-built race circuits, Macau’s Guia track is like a bright tropical fish amongst sardines.

 Where other circuit scouts would see problems, the visionary Macanese saw an overgrown Scalextric track that could only be a lot of fun.
 And credit to their imagination: it’s the track itself that goes a long way to making Macau what it is.